bdleitner/com_sun_tools_vs_var/README.md

-Confusingly, note that the error says "package com.sun.tools.javac.code is declared in module jdk.compiler, which does not export it to the unnamed module" but the command it gives as having run has the `--add-exports=jdk.compiler/com.sun.tools.javac.[various]=ALL-UNNAMED` flags, which I would expect to be the flag to cause that very export to occur.
+Confusingly, note that the error says "package com.sun.tools.javac.code is declared in module jdk.compiler, which does not export it to the unnamed module" but the command it gives as having run has the `--add-exports=jdk.compiler/com.sun.tools.javac.[various]=ALL-UNNAMED` flags, which I would expect to be the flags to cause that very export to occur and solve this error.

 Finally, while this is likely related to the IJ plugin and how it fetches, if I change the code to:
 ```java